Eldolfin/projet-NLP1/README.md

   - [x] table with models results and probabilities
   - [x] live prediction on each keystroke
   - [x] show each model training progress
-  - [ ] copilot like autocompletion with transformers
+  - [x] copilot like autocompletion with transformers
-  - [ ] text-to-speech button